SwathantraPulicherla/ai-tool-demo-lab/README.md

 - **Temperature Converter**: Converts between Celsius, Fahrenheit, and Kelvin
 - **Main Application**: Demonstrates usage of sensor and converter modules

+## CI/CD Integration

+This project includes automated AI-powered test generation and execution via GitHub Actions.

+### Setup

+1. Add your `GEMINI_API_KEY` as a repository secret in GitHub Settings > Secrets and variables > Actions
+2. Push changes or create a PR to trigger the workflow

+### Workflow

+The CI pipeline will:
+1. Clone the AI Test Generator and AI Test Runner tools
+2. Generate comprehensive unit tests using Google Gemini AI
+3. Compile and execute all tests
+4. Generate coverage reports

 ## Using AI C Test Generator

 This project is structured to work seamlessly with the [AI C Test Generator](https://github.com/SwathantraPulicherla/ai-c-test-generator) tool.